lucasvolkmer/d2l-en-branch/chapter_deep-learning-computation/custom-layer.md

 #@tab tensorflow
 dense(tf.random.uniform((2, 5)))
 ```

-We can also construct models using custom layers.
-Once we have that we can use it just like the built-in fully-connected layer.

 Também podemos construir modelos usando camadas personalizadas.
 Assim que tivermos isso, podemos usá-lo como a camada totalmente conectada integrada.